kavia-common/excel-to-playwright-script-generator-286876-286885/README.md

 - Verify Playwright works on this machine: npm run pw:verify

-Available Scripts

-- pw:install: Downloads Playwright browsers and system dependencies (uses npx playwright install --with-deps).
-- pw:verify: Runs a small Node script that launches Chromium in headless mode and opens about:blank.
+- Run sample tests (using @playwright/test):
+  npx playwright test

+- CLI usage help:
+  node src/frontends/cli/index.js --help
+  node src/frontends/cli/index.js run --baseURL https://example.com --headless

 Notes

-- We intentionally use the core "playwright" package.
-If you later adopt @playwright/test for testing, you can add it without changing the existing CLI behavior.
+- We intentionally keep browser automation logic in `src/core` so it can be consumed by CLI, server, or GUI without duplication.
+- The sample test uses `@playwright/test` which is included as a devDependency via Playwright’s test runner.
-- The prior "pw:doctor" script was removed because the "doctor" command is not available in the Playwright CLI.
+- The prior "pw:doctor" script was removed because the "doctor" command is not available in recent Playwright CLI versions.

+Roadmap

+- Wire `xlsx` in `src/core/parsers/excelParser.js` to parse real Excel files into { cases, steps }.
+- Add a server endpoint to trigger runs and accept Excel uploads.
+- Add a GUI (Electron or Tauri) that reuses `src/core`.